ColinPitrat/caprice32/README.md

   * Experimental support of Multiface 2 (you should prefer using memory tool)
   * Text mode graphics (using [aalib](http://aa-project.sourceforge.net/aalib/) or [libcaca](http://caca.zoy.org/wiki/libcaca))

-You see something missing, do not hesitate to open an issue to suggest it.
+You see something missing ?
+Do not hesitate to open an issue to suggest it.

 # Help needed